top of page

 Examples:

-• I’m waiting for the bus.
+• I’m looking for my phone.

 5. Preposition + Adjective Combinations